jonashackt/spring-boot-graalvm/README.md

 This would produce a `META-INF/spring.components` file containing a list of all Spring Compontens, Entities and so on.

-But we don't have to do this manually, since the [Spring Graal @AutomaticFeature](https://github.com/spring-projects-experimental/spring-graal-native) (again, this is in experimental stage right now) does this automatically for us.
+__But we don't have to do this manually__, since the [Spring Graal @AutomaticFeature](https://github.com/spring-projects-experimental/spring-graal-native) (again, this is in experimental stage right now) does this automatically for us.

 The `@AutomaticFeature` will additionally chase down imported annotated classes like `@Import` - it knows, which kinds of annotations lead to reflection needs at runtime, which with GraalVM need to be registered at build time.